“There are wounds that never show on the body that are deeper and more hurtful than anything that bleeds.” – Laurell K. Hamilton

 Have you had an overwhelming experience that still affects you?
 Do you suffer from anxiety, panic attacks, or GI problems?
 Do you have nightmares or trouble sleeping?
 Do small things trigger bad memories and cause you to panic or feel depressed or afraid?

-Maybe you’ve never had a classic trauma experience, but you still struggle with the feeling that something just isn’t right.
+Or, maybe you’ve never had a classic trauma experience, but you still struggle with the feeling that something just isn’t right.

 Instead of asking, “What’s wrong with me?”
 It’s more helpful to ask, “What happened to me?”
 That shift in thinking can lead to healing and empowerment.